Evictor

 Aggressive Mode

 In more fault tolerant systems, you can achieve even higher waste reduction by turning the aggressive mode on.
 In this scenario, Evictor will bin-pack not only multi-replica applications but single-replica ones as well.
-Note that if you have a job pod running on a node to be evicted, that job will get interrupted.
-Note: when using this mode, make sure to have removal-disabled annotation on a job pod to avoid restarting job.

 Override Evictor rules for pods and nodes